Jason-Whitmore/rl_aao/README.md

 The bottom of the rl_aao.py file contains all of the hyperparameters that can be changed for different experimental conditions.

-As the hyperparameters are set up currently, experiments can be conducted exactly as presented in the paper by simple changing the index variable to either
+As the hyperparameters are set up currently, experiments can be conducted exactly as presented in the paper by simply changing the index variable to either
-0 (CartPole-v1), 1 (LunarLander-v2), and 2 (Gridworld-10x10-1r-v0).
+0 (CartPole-v1), 1 (LunarLander-v2), or 2 (Gridworld-10x10-1r-v0).

 There are some python package dependencies that will print to the terminal upon program execution.
 To ensure consistency, please make sure the version numbers match with the package versions currently installed.